mgildea87/CVRCseq/README.md

 This file contains required general and workflow specific configuaration info.

 	Generic requirements
-		sample_file: Where to locate the samples_info.tab file (should be config/samples_info.tab)
+		sample_file: Where to locate the samples_info.tab file (default config/samples_info.tab)
+		workflow: name of workflow being used
 		genome: location of indexed genome.
 			1. For RNAseq_PE or RNAseq_SE - star 2.7.7a index
 			2. For HISAT2 workflows - HISAT2 index
 			3. For ChIPseq or CUT-RUN - bowtie2 index
 		GTF: location of .gtf file
 	CUT-RUN
 		spike_genome: Location of spike-in genome index.
-This is only implemented in CUT-RUN. bowtie2
+This is only implemented in CUT-RUN. bowtie2 index
 		chromosome_lengths: location of chromosome lengths file. required for spike-in normalization in CUT-RUN ChIPseq
 		effective_genome_size: Effective genome size for MACS2